What is the best battery?

 Batteries suitable for vaping begin at 10 amps.
-Although 10 amps are already considered high discharge in comparison to other industries as typical items such as flashlight don’t require this much output.
+Although 10 amps are already considered high discharge in comparison to other industries as typical items such as flashlights don’t require this much output.

-However in the vaping a 10 amp minimum is required to properly vaporize E-liquid under typical settings.
-So our chart begins with the Type A Battery at 10 amps, then finishing with the Type – E battery at 30 amps because there is no 18650 cylindrical battery capable of more than 30 amps at this moment.
-So through the chart, we can see the gradual step down of MilliampHour density from left to right and the discharge rate increases.
+However in vaping a 10 amp minimum is required to properly vaporize E-liquid under typical settings.
+Therefore, our chart begins with the Type A Battery at 10 amps, then finishing with the Type – E battery at 30 amps because there is no 18650 cylindrical battery capable of more than 30 amps at this moment.
+So through the chart, we can see the gradual step down of milliamp hour density from left to right and the discharge rate increases.